KarlZylinski/Bowtie/README.md

 ## The big C-style refactor

+[x] Remove render target ctor and free texture in renderer.cpp
+    [] During rw cleanup, look at rw dstr and the texture stuff there.

 [] Split drawable into separate data arrays where drawable is index into those.
 Use a drawable pool to avoid fragmentation.
     [] Figure out how drawable and its "behaviors" can be split like so.
+[] Convert render_world.
+In here store the different drawable data and drawables as indices into these.
+Keep an array of free entries.

 [] Turn engine into namespace of functions which operates on engine struct.
 [] Turn font into namespace of functions which operates on font struct.
 [] Turn render_interface into namespace of functions which operates on render_interface struct.